Fatma175/Fatma-Ebrar-S-mer-175-B-/README.md

 After that we add flour slowly and knead.
 And we leave the dough to rest for 1 hour.
 We shape the dough and fry in hot oil.
-      There are 244 cal in 100 grams pisi.
+      There are 244 cal in 100 grams in pisi.
             Bon Appetite!
  --------------------------------------
  |İsmi  |Kilo |Boy|Beden kitle endeksi|